Clinical Training Experience

 Hospice & Palliative Care Medicine

-This rotation is an immersion experience into the world of the Palo Alto-VA, In-patient Palliative Care Unit; a specialized, inter-professional unit caring for medically complex patients who are seriously ill.
+This rotation is an immersion experience with the palliative medicine team.
 The Stanford University Hospice and Palliative Medicine Fellowship is the oldest training program in the nation.
-We were also the first program in the nation to be funded by the Department of Veterans Affairs.
-This rotation takes place at the Palo Alto – Veterans Administration Health Care System, where specialized palliative care is available through inpatient consultation teams at the Palo Alto–VA.
+This rotation takes place at Stanford Health Care, where specialized palliative care is available through inpatient consultation teams.
 During this rotation, fellows participate in the activities common to a Palliative Care Service, including symptom management; discussion and planning for care options; how best to support patients and families with stress associated with illness.
-This is a required rotation.

 Psycho-oncology Service